 Step 5.
 Apply Paint

-Use True Value EasyCare® eggshell or semi-gloss latex paint for the wall.
+Use True Value EasyCare® Ultra Premium latex paint and primer in-one in an eggshell or semi-gloss finish for the wall.
 First, paint along the outline of the area carefully.
 Apply the paint with a brush or roller, moving from right to left, then left to right, spreading evenly with horizontal strokes.
 Allow the first coat of paint to dry completely.
 If using a bolder, solid color, apply a second coat of paint.

 - If wall coverings, ceiling and flooring all share a similar color scheme, go bold and choose a dramatic eye-popping color to really highlight the area.
 Choose paint with a slight gloss to create a vibrant appearance.